AsherJingkongChen/codeslide-as-codeslide-example/html_vertical.md

 ---
 # Thanks for your watching!

+- The repository of this example is [here](https://github.com/AsherJingkongChen/codeslide-cli-as-codeslide-cli-example.git)
 - See other CodeSlide CLI examples [here](https://github.com/AsherJingkongChen/codeslide/tree/main/app/cli/examples)
 - See the installation guide of CodeSlide CLI [here](https://github.com/AsherJingkongChen/codeslide/blob/main/app/cli/README.md#installation)